 Issue #9: Misallocating the Reasons for the Japanese Manufacturing Success

-In the 1970’s, US carmakers were producing low quality products that required frequent repair, as marketing for in all intents and purposes had effectively taken over US car manufacturers.
-Planned obsolescence, low quality, constant model changes, etc. ruled US car manufacturers.
+In the 1970s, US carmakers produced low quality products that required frequent repair, as marketing for in all intents and purposes had effectively taken over US car manufacturers.
+Planned obsolescence, low quality, constant model changes, etc., ruled US car manufacturers.
 As a synopsis, the US car industry was an easy target for competitors that offered something better.
 Consumers began noticing that Japanese cars did not need to be repeatedly serviced, and those with a focus on reliability tended to purchase Japanese vehicles.
 However, high quality is not correlated with low inventory levels and is, in fact, inversely related to the production lot size.
 Anyone who has worked on a manufacturing floor knows that quality increases with the volume produced.
 The more you do the same thing without changing, the higher the quality and the higher the output.
 The lowest quality product is usually produced at the beginning of a production run.
 During this period, the machines are tuned, tolerances are altered, and a higher percentage of the output product is not saleable.
 Longer production runs lead to higher quality and more uniform products.
-To a person in manufacturing, the ultimate environment is one that never has the production line go down, except for scheduled maintenance.
+To a person in manufacturing, the ultimate environment never has the production line go down, except for scheduled maintenance.

-While longer production runs do provide quality advantages, I would never propose that anything I do in setting up a planning system has a relationship to the quality of the final output.
+While longer production runs provide quality advantages, I would never propose that anything I do in setting up a planning system has a relationship to the quality of the final output.

 Issue #9: Different Types Manufacturing